PeterGabaldon/RpcTest/README.md

 ![image](https://github.com/PeterGabaldon/RpcTest/assets/34518201/efab6a8f-0089-4936-aa45-3a9ffdb65b3a)

-When calling method 5, _Proc5_, the service will try to open a MailSlot to a non-existent name.
+When calling method 5, _Proc5_, the service will try to perform the MailSlot ping.
+It is send to broadcast.
 Finally, I didn't find a way to abuse it.

 ![image](https://github.com/PeterGabaldon/RpcTest/assets/34518201/ef39892c-af3f-4332-ab4d-bb5ff137eba5)